These are some of the most frequently asked questions by our members.

 How do I log in for the first time?

 If you have registered for your membership online using your credit card, you will receive an email confirming your registration along with a system generated password and instructions of how to log into the Members Area of the website.
-If you have mailed a check with your membership application, you will receive the same confirmation email and information as soon as your eligibility requirements have been verified.
+If you have joined through your club ladies golf association, you will receive the same confirmation email with your password as soon as your eligibility requirements have been verified.

 What if I didn't get an email confirmation?